COVID-19 Protocols and Social Responsibility

 - Museum staff have implemented enhanced cleaning procedures at the Museum and historic houses, consistent with DHEC, OSHA, and CDC guidelines, with hourly cleaning of frequently touched areas.

-- The Historic Textiles Gallery try-on clothing station, Bunting Natural History Gallery iPads, and study drawers will be temporarily unavailable.
+- The Historic Textiles Gallery try-on clothing station and Bunting Natural History Gallery iPads will be temporarily unavailable.

 - Plexiglas sneeze guards have been installed at the Visitor Services Desk.